rutar-academic/rutar.org/content/writing/from-vim-and-tmux-to-neovim.md

 Having to change my mindset from tmux mode to Vim mode was a frequent source of friction in my workflow.

-I also had some other more minor, but long-running, gripes with tmux.
+I also had some other more minor, but long--running, gripes with tmux.

 1. The tmux-resurrect plugin is great, but it occasionally struggles to restart windows running an instance of Vim.
 Moreover, shutting down tmux sessions with Vim instances active has a tendency to create floating swap files.